 Where is the need greater?

 That’s easy to answer.
-While Singapore Bible College has 27 full-time faculty with 26 doctorates, JETS has less than 10 full-time faculty with only 3 doctorates.
+While Singapore Bible College has 25 full-time faculty with 25 doctorates, after my arrival, JETS will have 11 full-time faculty with only 4 doctorates.
 Even my Singapore church of 100 that I pastor has 7 men who can preach now, and 3 of us have PhDs, so Singapore—my comfort zone—could easily become my danger zone.
 In fact, tiny Singapore has more seminaries than the entire Middle East!
 Anyway, God is calling us to a place of greater need.
 JETS is a reputable school but only one of three evangelical seminaries in the Middle East (Cairo and Beirut).
 Like SBC, JETS is also accredited with the Asia Theological Association—as well as the European Evangelical Theological Association and the Middle East Association for Theological Education.
 JETS celebrates its 30th anniversary this year, but we can still help some until it can have all Arab leadership.